-- 12.1 Save as provided below, the Disciplinary Bye-laws apply to breaches of these regulations: - a as if references in those bye-laws to a firm or member firm are construed as references to an accredited legal services firm; and - b as if references in those bye-laws to a member are construed as references to a relevant person. - 12.2 In addition to the powers of a tribunal set out in the Disciplinary Bye-laws, if the Disciplinary Committee considers that a complaint brought by the Investigation Committee under this section is proved, it will make a finding to that effect.
-The Disciplinary Committee will take the seriousness, the type of complaint and any other relevant circumstances into account and may make any of the following orders: - a that the accredited legal services firm or relevant person be reprimanded or severely reprimanded; - b that the accredited legal services firm or relevant person be fined; - c that status as an accredited probate firm or authorised individual be withdrawn; or - d that an individual be disqualified under regulation 5.1 from acting as the Head of Legal Practice, as the Head of Finance and Administration or as a principal or employee of any licensed firm. - 12.3 Within 28 days of the date on which notice of the Disciplinary Committee's decision is sent to the affected party, the affected party may appeal in writing to the Appeal Tribunal. - 12.4 An appeal against a decision of the Disciplinary Committee under this section can only be made on one or more of the following grounds:
+- 12.1 Save as provided below, the Disciplinary Bye-laws apply to breaches of these regulations: - a as if references in those bye-laws to a member firm, authorised firm or contracted firm are construed as references to an accredited probate firm; and - b as if references in those bye-laws to a member are construed as references to a relevant person. - 12.2 In addition to the powers of a tribunal set out in the Disciplinary Bye-laws, if the Disciplinary committee considers that a complaint brought by the Investigation Committee under this section is proved, it will make a finding to that effect.
+The Disciplinary Committee will take the seriousness, the type of complaint and any other relevant circumstances into account and may make any of the following orders: - a that the accredited probate firm or relevant person be reprimanded or severely reprimanded; - b that the accredited probate firm or relevant person be fined; - c that status as an accredited probate firm or authorised individual be withdrawn; or - d that an individual be disqualified under Regulation 5.1 from acting as the Head of Legal Practice, as the Head of Finance and Administration or as a principal or employee of any licensed firm. - 12.3 The affected party may appeal to the Appeal Tribunal against the Disciplinary Committee's decision under this section on one or more of the following grounds: - a that the Disciplinary Committee:

-- a that the Disciplinary Committee: - i was wrong in law; or - ii wrongly interpreted any relevant regulation, bye-law, or associated guidance; - b that the Disciplinary Committee made an order which no tribunal, correctly applying the law to the facts before it and acting reasonably, would have made; or - c that there was evidence which the Disciplinary Committee had not considered and which: - i could reasonably have led the Disciplinary Committee to make a different order; and - ii could not have been put before the Disciplinary Committee even if those concerned had done their best to produce it; and/or - d in the case of an appeal against the imposition of a fine: - i that the imposition of the fine is unreasonable in all the circumstances of the case; - ii that the amount of the fine is unreasonable: or - iii that it is unreasonable of the Disciplinary Committee to require the penalty imposed or any portion of it to be paid by the time or times by which it was required to be paid. - 12.5 An appeal to the Appeal Tribunal cannot be made if the appeal is only against the costs awarded by the Disciplinary Committee. - 12.6 On hearing the appeal the Appeal Tribunal may: - a affirm the Disciplinary Committee's order wholly or in part; - b set aside the Disciplinary Committee's order wholly or in part; - c substitute for all or part of the Disciplinary Committee's order a new decision which the Disciplinary Committee could have made; or - d send the matter back to the Disciplinary Committee to be considered again (generally, or in accordance with a finding made or direction given by the First-tier Tribunal); or - e dismiss the appeal; and/or - f in the case of an appeal against the imposition of a fine: - i quash the fine; - ii substitute a fine of such lesser amount as it considers appropriate; or - iii change the time by which the fine is required to be paid.
+- i was wrong in law; or - ii wrongly interpreted any relevant regulation, bye-law, or associated guidance; - b that the Disciplinary Committee made an order which no tribunal, correctly applying the law to the facts before it and acting reasonably, would have made; or - c that there was evidence which the Disciplinary Committee had not considered and which: - i could reasonably have led the Disciplinary Committee to make a different order; and - ii could not have been put before the Disciplinary Committee even if those concerned had done their best to produce it, including evidence that was not in existence at the time the Disciplinary Committee made the order; and/or - d in the case of an appeal against the imposition of a fine: - i that the imposition of the fine is unreasonable in all the circumstances of the case; - ii that the amount of the fine is unreasonable; or - iii that it is unreasonable of the Disciplinary Committee to require the penalty imposed or any portion of it to be paid by the time or times by which it was required to be paid. - 12.4 An appeal to the Appeal Tribunal cannot be made if the appeal is only against the costs awarded by the Disciplinary Committee. - 12.5 On appeal the Appeal Tribunal may: - a affirm the Disciplinary Committee's order wholly or in part; - b set aside the Disciplinary Committee's order wholly or in part; - c substitute for all or part of the Disciplinary Committee's order a new decision which the Disciplinary Committee could have made; or - d send the matter back to the Disciplinary Committee to be considered again (generally, or in accordance with a finding made or direction given by the Appeal Tribunal); or - e dismiss the appeal; and/or - f in the case of an appeal against the imposition of a fine: - i quash the fine; - ii substitute a fine of such lesser amount as it considers appropriate; or - iii change the time by which the fine is required to be paid.